getsentry/worthless/README.md

 This is an experimental WASM based system to build a basic JavaScript execution system.
 Longer term the desire is to enable non JavaScript execution as well, but for now the runtime environment only permits basic JS execution.

+**Current status: this is an experimental project to establish the viability of WASM module execution in the Sentry pipeline.**

+## Contents

+* [`worthless-quickjs-sys`](crates/worthless-quickjs-sys): this is a Rust crate that upon compilation exposes the unsafe QuickJS API in a WASI compatible build.
+* [`worthless-js-rt`](crates/worthless-js-rt): this is a high level WASI compatible JS runtime environment based on quickjs

+## Building

+For anything here to work you need to some tools to be available.
+You can get them by running `make download-all` in the root folder.